 I really wonder about the extent of the utter stupidity and ignorance of people.
 Imagine receiving an email with the following nonsense in it.

 "Barracks Obama"?
 "Ripe you off your money"?
-The email, written in pidgin African, purports to come from a native English speaker "Stella Douglas, UN Undersecretary-General for Internal Overs", whatever "Internal Overs" might be.
+The email, written in African Pidgin English (APE), purports to come from a native English speaker "Stella Douglas, UN Undersecretary-General for Internal Overs", whatever "Internal Overs" might be.
 Presumably the idiot who wrote this meant Internal Oversight.
 Would even a totally uneducated and unintelligent person fall for this rubbish, let alone a reasonably intelligent First World citizen?

 The answer is - YES.
 Every day, tens of thousands of morons around the world receive emails with ridiculous crap like this that is addressed to "Beneficiary" instead of their names and believe that somehow or other they will receive millions of dollars out of the blue.
 So they blithely send scammers huge sums of money by irrevocable funds transfer and kiss their money goodbye.